laneyNL/BunnyPrep/README.md

 In addition, this project will include:
   <ul>
     <li>A rabbit happiness gauge that will change based on the user's actions.</li>
-    <li>A running total cost tally to emphasize the monetary commitments of owning a rabbit.</li>
+    <li>A budget to emphasize the monetary commitments of owning a rabbit.</li>
     <li>A sidebar with all facts learned throughout the game.</li>
   </ul>